xianglun918/DIP-Progress/README.md

 ## Notation

 (Note: This repository has multiply mistakes in codes which are not fixed.
-Please do not refer to it as answer of your work.)
+I may not update them in any near future.)